Why make a will?

 If your spouse does not survive you by 28 days your estate is distributed as if he or she had not survived you.

-Provided your spouse or civil partner survives you by 28 days, and there are no persons in any of the above categories, then he will inherit your entire estate.
+Provided your spouse or civil partner survives you by 28 days, and there are no persons in any of the above categories, then he or she will inherit your entire estate.

 If there are any surviving children, grandchildren, parents, brothers or sisters, he or she will receive less and people in these classes will inherit some of the estate.